-There is a very high risk of kidnapping throughout Syria.
+There is a very high threat of kidnapping throughout Syria.
 There have been a number of kidnappings, including of British nationals and other Westerners.
-There has been an increase in the number of reported kidnaps of NGO workers in the last few months.
+There has been an increase in the number of reported kidnaps of both NGO workers and journalists in the last few months.

 According to the Office of the UN High Commissioner for Human Rights, there has been a significant increase in the mass execution and unlawful killing of civilians and detainees in northern Syria in recent weeks.

 If you choose to travel to Syria against FCO advice, you should make sure you and your family have valid exit stamps on your travel documents if you need one and take out comprehensive travel and medical insurance.